-When a child has been injured or suffers from a disability or congenital condition that results in the child having a progressive illness that will be fatal and is in an advanced stage, is in a coma or persistent vegetative state, or is suffering brain death, State ex rel.
+When a child client has been injured or suffers from a disability or congenital condition that results in the child client having a progressive illness that will be fatal and is in an advanced stage, is in a coma or persistent vegetative state, or is suffering brain death, State ex rel.
 Juvenile Dept. of Multnomah County v.
-Smith, provides that the lawyer for the child should consult with the parent if appropriate and consider seeking appointment of a guardian ad litem under the juvenile and probate code in a consolidated case with the authority to consent to medical care, including the provision or withdrawal of life sustaining medical treatment pursuant to ORS 127.505 et seq.
+Smith, provides that the child’s lawyer should consult with the parent if appropriate.
+Further, the child’s lawyer should consider seeking appointment of a guardian ad litem under the juvenile and probate code in a consolidated case with the authority to consent to medical care, including the provision or withdrawal of life sustaining medical treatment pursuant to ORS 127.505 et seq.

 Commentary:

-This standard implements paragraph (b) of ORPC 1.14, which states the generally applicable rule that when a client has diminished capacity and the lawyer believes the client is at risk of substantial harm, the lawyer may take certain steps to protect the client, such as consulting with family members or protective agencies and, if necessary, requesting the appointment of a guardian ad litem.
+This standard implements paragraph (b) of Oregon RPC 1.14, which states the generally applicable rule that when a client has diminished capacity and the lawyer believes the client is at risk of substantial harm, the lawyer may take certain steps to protect the client, such as consulting with family members or protective agencies and, if necessary, requesting the appointment of a guardian ad litem (GAL).
 In addition, the commentary to the Rule notes that if a guardian is not appointed, “the lawyer often must act as de facto guardian.”

 Substantial harm includes physical, sexual, financial and psychological harm.
-Protective action includes consultation with family members or professionals who work with the child.
-Lawyers may also utilize a period of reconsideration to allow for an improvement or clarification of circumstances or to allow for an improvement in the child‘s capacity.
+Protective action includes consultation with family members or professionals who work with the child client.
+Lawyers may also utilize a period of reconsideration to allow for an improvement or clarification of circumstances or to allow for an improvement in the child client‘s capacity.

-Ordinarily, under, unless authorized to do so, a child’s lawyer may not disclose information related to representation of the child.
-When taking protective action pursuant to this section, the lawyer is impliedly authorized to make necessary disclosures, even when the client directs the lawyer to the contrary.
-However, the lawyer should make every effort to avoid disclosures if at all possible.
-Where disclosures are unavoidable, the lawyer must limit the disclosures as much as possible.
-Prior to any consultation, the lawyer should consider the impact on the client‘s position and whether the individual is a party who might use the information to further his or her own interests.
-At the very least, the lawyer should determine whether it is likely that the person or entity consulted with will act adversely to the client‘s interests before discussing matters related to the client.
-If any disclosure by the lawyer will have a negative impact on the client‘s case or the lawyer-client relationship, the lawyer must consider whether representation can continue and whether the lawyer-client relationship can be re-established.
+Ordinarily, under Oregon RPC 1.6, unless authorized to do so, the child’s lawyer may not disclose information related to representation of the child client.
+When taking protective action pursuant to this section, the lawyer is implicitly authorized to make necessary disclosures, even when the child client directs his or her lawyer to the contrary.
+However, the child’s lawyer should make every effort to avoid disclosures if at all possible.
+Where disclosures are unavoidable, the child’s lawyer must limit the disclosures as much as possible.
+Prior to any consultation, the child’s lawyer should consider the impact on the child client‘s position and whether the individual receiving the information is a party who might use the information to further his or her own interests.
+At the very least, the child’s lawyer should determine whether it is likely that the person or entity consulted will act adversely to the child client‘s interests before discussing matters related to the child client.
+If any disclosure by the child’s lawyer will have a negative impact on the child client‘s case or the lawyer-client relationship, the child’s lawyer must consider whether representation can continue and whether the lawyer-client relationship can be re-established.

-Requesting the judge to appoint a CASA or other best interest advocate may undermine the relationship the lawyer has established with the child.
-It also potentially compromises confidential information the child may have revealed to the lawyer.
-The lawyer cannot ever become the best interest advocate, in part due to confidential information that the lawyer receives in the course of representation.
+Requesting the judge to appoint a court-appointed special advocate (CASA) or other best interest advocate may undermine the relationship the child’s lawyer has established with the child.
+It also potentially compromises confidential information the child client may have revealed to the lawyer.
+The child’s lawyer cannot ever become the best interest advocate, in part due to confidential information that the child’s lawyer receives in the course of representation.
 Nothing in this section restricts a court from independently appointing a best interest advocate when it deems the appointment appropriate.